Jody0202/Instant-Planning-Help/terms-of-service.md

 - [Open Clipart](https://openclipart.org)
 - [DronePics Wales](https://dronepics.wales/ewloe/)

 We respect copyright laws and are committed to ensuring that all content is sourced legally.
-If you have any questions or concerns regarding the usage of images, please contact us at **[jodeewu2@gmail.com](mailto:jodeewu2@gmail.com)**.

 ## 9. Cookies
 This chatbot uses cookies to enhance functionality and improve the user experience.
 Cookies may be used to store session data and localized responses.
 For more details on how we use cookies, please read our [Cookie Policy](https://jody0202.github.io/Instant-Planning-Help/cookie-policy.html).